blakepuls/plex-updated-ui/README.md

 # Plex Updated UI

-This Chrome extension allows users to change the default orange accent color in Plex to a color of your choice.
+This Chrome extension allows you to change the default orange accent color in Plex to a color of your choice.
 It also introduces minor UI adjustments that I found nice.

 ## Installation